Genting Poker Series

 The Genting Poker Series was a major series of regional poker tournaments held across the United Kingdom run by Genting Casinos, a UK based casino chain operated by the Genting Group.
 The Genting Poker Series was established in 2012, returning for subsequent seasons in 2013, 2014 and 2015.

+In 2017, PokerStars announces partnership with Genting Casinos UK, allowing players to qualify for live tournaments online.